Having Patience – Waiting to Ambush Trading Opportunities

-One of the most potent and important tools that all forex traders have in their trading tool box is the intangible tool called patience.
-The old saying, “patience is a virtue” is as applicable to the world of forex trading as it is to any.
-Patience is also the primary virtue that most traders are deficient in while trading the markets, one could even say there is a positive correlation between the equity curve of your trading account and the amount of patience you possess when trading the forex market.
-In other words, using the proper amount of patience while trading the market will cause your equity curve to rise much more consistently than not paying any attention or little attention to patience, as most traders do.
+The importance of having being a patient trader cannot be emphasized enough, in fact, one could even say that there is a positive correlation between the equity curve of your trading account and the amount of patience you possess as a trader.
+In other words, focusing on developing and maintaining patience while trading the market will cause your equity curve to rise much more consistently than not paying any attention or little attention to patience, as most traders do.

-It is one thing to simply state that patience IS important to your long-term trading success; however, most people reading this will want to know WHY patience is important to forex trading and HOW to implement it.
+It is one thing to simply state that patience IS important to your long-term trading success; however, most people reading this will want to know WHY patience is important to Forex trading and HOW to implement it.
 The reason why patience is such a crucial part of being a consistently profitable trader is mainly because patience increases your accuracy, or your “strike rate”.
 As you become more accurate in your trades, you obviously will have fewer losers and more winners, which will have a direct impact on your forex money management plan.
 When you hit winning trades as a result of being patient and waiting for that picture perfect setup to come along and then executing it without hesitation, you essentially reinforce one of the best trading habits anyone can learn, which is of course patience.
 Trading success depends entirely on the concept of reinforcing good habits and eliminating bad trading habits, unfortunately most traders do the exact opposite, which is why most of them fail.

 Now, let us move on to how you can begin implementing patience into your trading routine.
 If you have been studying price action trading for some time now, you already have an excellent trading method that will reward you many times over for being a patient trader.
 Being patient while trading with price action goes something like this: you see what looks like a decent pin bar formation but it is going against a rather strong trend, because you know that this setup has a much lower probability of working out than a pin bar setup with a strongly trending market, you sit on your hands and pass it up, don’t think anymore about it, even if it works out it does not matter because you just exercised patience, and you will be rewarded for it the more you use it.
 Now, a day or two has gone by, still no good price action setups have formed, then you notice as the New York session closes out there is a very nice fakey setup that has formed with the dominant daily trend, you enter your trading parameters and let the trade take its course.